About the Program

 “The Edgar Fellows program was a great forum to meet and develop relationships with other young leaders from different backgrounds and political persuasions.
-You learn that even though others may have differing perspectives, they are good people who only want the best for Illinois.” -Mike Marron, chair of Vermillion’s County Board
+You learn that even though others may have differing perspectives, they are good people who only want the best for Illinois.” -Mike Marron, State Representative

 “The Edgar Fellows program was phenomenal.
-I left inspired and ready to help organize Illinois for improvement!” -Teresa Ramos, Outreach Director, Advance Illinois
+I left inspired and ready to help organize Illinois for improvement!” -Teresa Ramos, First Assistant Deputy Governor for Education

 “The Edgar Fellows program offers the perfect mix of pragmatic policy, bipartisan cooperation and aspirational leadership.
-The program offered a deeper understanding of the state’s problems, are newed hope for solutions and a reminder of both the incredible history and vast potential of our great state.” -Dr. Pat Basu, Chief Medical Officer, Doctor on Demand, and former White House Fellow
+The program offered a deeper understanding of the state’s problems, are newed hope for solutions and a reminder of both the incredible history and vast potential of our great state.” -Dr. Pat Basu, President and Chief Executive Officer, Cancer Treatment Centers of America Global, Inc.

 “The Edgar Fellows is the most impactful leadership program I have participated in.
-It is a transformational and serious effort to foster real bipartisanship.” -Josina Morita, Director, United Congress of Community and Religious Organizations
+It is a transformational and serious effort to foster real bipartisanship.” -Josina Morita, Commissioner, Metropolitan Water Reclamation District

 Alexander Lerner (Chair)

 Director, Hanson Professional Services and former Illinois Secretary of Transportation

 Former Chief of Staff, White House Office of Management and Budget

 Former State Senator and Chicago City Clerk